bradleyoesch/dotfiles/README.md

 ### Spotify

-Log in, double check settings
+Log in with Facebook, double check settings

 ### Sublime Text